RonIovine/pshell/README.md

-    ipAddr          - IP addr of UDP server portNum         - port number of UDP server udpServerName   - name of UDP server from pshell-client.conf file unixServerName  - name of UNIX server (use '-l' option to list servers) serverIndex     - index of local UNIX or UDP server (use '-l' option to list servers) timeout         - response wait timeout in sec (default=5) command         - optional command to execute (in double quotes, ex. -c "myCommand arg1 arg2") fileName        - optional batch file to execute
+    ipAddr          - IP addr of UDP server portNum         - port number of UDP server udpServerName   - name of UDP server from pshell-client.conf file unixServerName  - name of UNIX server (use '-s' option to list servers) serverIndex     - index of local UNIX or UDP server (use '-s' option to list servers) timeout         - response wait timeout in sec (default=5) command         - optional command to execute (in double quotes, ex. -c "myCommand arg1 arg2") fileName        - optional batch file to execute